Reactions to the 2014 Hong Kong protests: Business sector

-The Federation of Hong Kong Industries, whose 3,000 manufacturer-members were largely unaffected because manufacturing in Hong Kong has been largely moved to the mainland, opposed the protests because of concerns about the effects on investors' confidence.
-While the business groups have expressed concern at the disruption caused to their members, the city's wealthiest people have remained fairly quiet because they faced the dilemma of losing the patronage of CPC leadership while trying to avoid further escalation with overt condemnations of the movement.
+The Federation of Hong Kong Industries, whose 3,000 manufacturer-members were largely unaffected because manufacturing in Hong Kong has largely moved to the mainland, opposed the protests because of concerns about their effects on investors' confidence.
+While the business groups have expressed concern over the disruption caused to their members, the city's wealthiest people have remained fairly quiet because they faced the dilemma of losing the patronage of CPC leadership while trying to avoid further escalation by refraining from overt condemnations of the movement.
 On the 19th day of the protests, Li Ka-Shing recognised that students' voices had been heard by Beijing and urged them to go home "to avoid any regret".
 Li was criticised by Xinhua for being ambiguous in his opposition for the movement and his support for Leung.
 Lui Che Woo, the second-richest man in Asia, appeared to hold a pro-Beijing stance by saying, "citizens should be thankful to the police".
 Lui was opposed to "any activity that has a negative impact on the Hong Kong economy".